saikat/socket-logger/README.md

-Socket Logger: Real-time, JSON-parsable logging for [Socket.IO](http://github.com/learnboost/socket.io-node)
+Socket Logger: JSON-parsable logging for [Socket.IO](http://github.com/learnboost/socket.io-node)
 ===============================================================

-The code is really simple and fairly trivial right now, but is enough for my immediate needs.
-See notes below for where I want to take it.

 By default, socket logger is a simple logger that you can use with your [Socket.IO](http://github.com/learnboost/socket.io-node)-based node server.
+Depending on the log level used, you can log connections, disconnections, message requests, and the actual contents of messages.

-It's a little different from other loggers in that you can log not just connections and disconnections, but also each message.
-Also, the log format is not Apache Common Log Format, but instead JSON-parsable strings.
-So, you log JS objects, not strings.
+The log format is currently not in Apache Common Log Format, but instead JSON-parsable strings.
+I think this makes it easier to write scripts to crawl my logs (especially since most message payloads are in JSON), but ideally the log format can be specified.

-The secret sauce of socket-logger is how easy it makes it to set up a web client that gets information about your server.
-Simply create a Socket.IO client that connects to your server with a specified auth token, and now your client gets JSON messages about all the socket connections and messages your server is handling.
+Socket-logger also provides a hook to set up a web client that gets information about your server in real-time.
+Simply create a Socket.IO client that connects to your server with a specified auth token, and now your client gets JSON messages pushed to it about your server activity.
 Check out the example for a demo of this.

 How to use
 ============

 You will need to install [Socket.IO-node](http://github.com/learnboost/socket.io-node) and have a socket-io server running.
 Then, clone this repo.
 Now put this in your server and smoke it:

     var http = require('http'),
     logger = require('../lib/socket-logger').defaultLogger,